CLARE: Cognitive Load Assessment in REaltime with Multimodal Data: Experiment setup

 For collecting EEG, the Muse S Headband\footnote{https://choosemuse.com/muse-s/ [Accessed: 2022-05-21]}, depicted in Figure \ref{fig:museband}, was used.
 The device was worn on the forehead, and recorded data from four channels: AF7, AF8, TP9 and TP10\footnote{https://choosemuse.com/what-it-measures/ [Accessed: 2022-06-04]}, as shown in Figure \ref{fig:sensorsplacement}.
 Channels AF7 and AF8 collected data from the forehead, while TP9 and TP10 collected data from the back of the ears.
 We used an additional conductive gel to maintain better contact between the skin and the electrodes.
 The raw EEG signal was captured at a sampling frequency of 256 Hz.

 Finally, Tobii Pro Glasses 2\footnote{https://www.tobiipro.com/product-listing/tobii-pro-glasses-2/ [Accessed: 2022-05-21]}, shown in Figure \ref{fig:tobiiproglasses}, were used to record the direction and velocity of the gaze.
 The glasses consist of two units, a head unit and a recording unit.
 The gaze-tracking data was recorded at a sampling rate of 50 Hz.
+All the data has been collected and synchronized using the iMotion\footnote{https://imotions.com/} software